SienkoV2/Mio/README.md

 # Mio

-Discord bot that does things
+Discord bot that does things,
+Everything runs in executor for the memes